 This would not be allowed under LLP Act.
 However, enabling provisions would be required to be made in the Companies Act for such conversion.
 Necessary action in this regard would be taken when Companies Act would be revised.

 50. What is the treatment for stamp duty issues, both in terms of original incorporation and conversion from other business structures?
 Would there be any stamp duty exemption in case of conversion?

 Since Stamp Duty is the subject reserved for the States, the LLP Act does not contain any provision for treatment of stamp duty issues.
 The stamp duty payable will depend upon the relevant Stamp Act prescribed by the State Government/Union Territory.

-It has been provided in the Act that on conversion of a firm/private company/unlisted public company into LLP, any approval, permit or licence issued to the firm/private company/unlisted company under any other Act shall, subject to the provisions of such other Act under which such approval, permit or licence was issued, be transferred in the name of converted entity viz LLP.
+It has been provided in the Act that on conversion of a firm/private company/unlisted public company into LLP, any approval, permit or license issued to the firm/private company/unlisted company under any other Act shall, subject to the provisions of such other Act under which such approval, permit or license was issued, be transferred in the name of converted entity viz LLP.